 The data from analytics enables you to review your metrics.
 Concentrate on those that impact your bottom line, then adapt your marketing strategy as needed.

-5. Make analysis easier.
-Even people without extensive data science skills can use analytics platforms, no programming know-how required.
+Even people without extensive data science skills can use analytics platforms, no programming know-how is required.
 These platforms make it easier to access data compared to retrieving it from standard data warehouses.
-Plus, visualization options simplify the process of spotting trends, patterns, and drawing conclusions from collected information.
+Plus, visualization options simplify the process of spotting trends, and patterns, and drawing conclusions from the collected information.

-In another post we discussed optimizing onboarding in banking using analytics.
-It’s a great example of how customer journey analytics maximizes the customer experience.
-In this case, banks employed analytics to discover how clients were progressing with their onboarding.
+In another post on our blog, we discussed how banks could employ analytics to discover how clients are progressing with their onboarding.

 The process was broken down into segments, then further into individual actions.
 Different actions received different score levels depending on the importance of the steps.